 - Love for campus, students, and the outdoors

 - Fun!
 This is not a serious website

 - Occasional use of slang, but not trying too hard

 Why not both? for Aaron Baker, Digital Analytics Lead at Harvard University

 The best advice I’ve been given when it comes to content is, “Why not both?”
 Whenever you feel stuck between writing something one way, or writing it another, try both ways in an A/B test to prove which option works best.
 When I update the Harvard homepage my goal is to send the most engaged traffic to our news content.
 By testing various combinations of headlines, descriptions, and calls to action using A/B or multivariate testing, and setting the goal to an engagement metric (like scroll depth for example), I can know which combo is best at attracting quality traffic.

 A conference focusing on higher ed content?

-The Higher Ed Content Conference is a must-attend event for higher ed content professionals and teams looking for new ideas and best practices.
+The Higher Ed Content Conference (now available on-demand!) is a must-attend event for higher ed content professionals and teams looking for new ideas and best practices.

 Read below what a few of your higher ed colleagues who attended the past editions of the Higher Ed Content Conference say about the experience.